OJackson1/IMS-Starter/README.md

 		final Customer created = new Customer(6L, "Leeand", "Perrins");
 		assertEquals(created, DAO.create(created));

-Using an IDE you can run these tests by right-clicking the classes and selecting the "Run as JUnit test" option or right-click on the IMS folder and click "Run as JUnit test" to run whole application test.
+Using an IDE you can run these tests by right-clicking the classes and selecting "Run as JUnit test" or right-click on the IMS folder and click "Run as JUnit test" to run whole application test.

-To run these tests in your IDE by right-clicking the classes and selecting "Run as JUnit test".
+To run these tests in your IDE, right-click the classes and select "Run as JUnit test".

-If you are using eclipse, you can also right-click the project folder and select 'Coverage As...'.
+If you are using eclipse, you can right-click the project folder and select 'Coverage As...'.

 ## Built With